agriculture-capstone/agritrader/README.md

 ### Running Tests
 1. Run `npm test` to execute all unit tests and check code coverage thresholds.
+2. View code coverage in the local `coverage/` directory.

 ### Contributing
 Please label branches using the following format: